cthulahoops/mail2ical/README.md

 # Email to iCal Conversion Service

+This is a proof of concept experiment.
+After building this I found an ical link for the calendar I wanted to convert, so I've never deployed this.
+I still think the idea is good, and I can imagine using this again.
+This was built in about two hours using claude-3.5-sonnet (and other LLM tools) so it wasn't a big use of time to prototype.
+(It makes this look much more finished than it is!)

 This service receives email newsletters, extracts event information, and generates iCal files accessible via HTTP.
 It's designed for small-scale, self-hosted use, prioritizing simplicity and ease of maintenance.